EgorSigolaev/FacebookAdsDataExtractor/README.md

 ```

 ## Firebase setup example
-This library can also be used with Firebase to attribute users from Facebook Ads and measure their LTV, ad revenue, RR, etc.
+This library can also be used with Firebase to attribute users from Facebook Ads and measure LTV, ad revenue, RR, etc.
 1) Add Firebase analytics dependency
 2) Create custom definitions that you want to use as its shown below
 <img width="641" alt="Screenshot1" src="https://github.com/EgorSigolaev/FacebookAdsDataExtractor/assets/44138374/ab2eeedd-6a64-46dc-86aa-bdf6e5f8b0ab">